technofocus-pte/procode-m365agentsdepth/Lab 3/Lab 3.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image73.png)

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image19.png)

 5. In the File Explorer go to your project folder.
 The path will be **C:\Users\Admin\source\repos\ContosoHRAgent\ContosoHRAgent** if you have not changed the path during the project setup.
 Navigate to